The #1 Thing to Do to Keep an Injury from Turning Into Chronic Pain

 This is a phrase we repeat a lot around our Memphis physical therapy clinic because it's a key concept that we continually explain to our patients.

 It's also the key to recovering from injury and maintaining healthy and pain-free movement long-term.

 One of the most common scenarios our physical therapists see is when an injury doesn't ever fully resolve and turns into long-term chronic pain.

 These are situations where we could have easily nipped this problem in the bud by starting a healthy and respectful movement program right from the beginning, and our patients could have avoided years of pain and problems.

-Most of us aren't quite sure what's going on and we're scared we're going to reinjure ourselves and we're not sure what we can or can't do, so we just avoid any movement that hurts.
+Most people aren't quite sure what's going on and are scared that they'll reinjure themselves.
+Because of this fear, they're not sure what they should or shouldn't do, so they just avoid any movement that hurts.

 After an injury or sprain, there are very specific movements that need to happen in order to lead to a healthy recovery.
 We need to keep gently working on the motion in order to gradually recover original mobility.
 If we don't intentionally work on it, we may never regain that motion.

-There are very specific types of movement that you need that will help your body heal more quickly and prevent longterm effects, and this is what we at 901PT are experts in.
+There are very specific types of movement that you need that will help your body heal more quickly and prevent long-term effects, and this is what the physical therapists at 901PT are experts in.